attahchisom6/alx-pre_course/0x01-git/README.md

-this is subdirectory in the git repo
+this is a subdirectory in the git repo.
+UPDATING README.md: A PRACTICAL WAY TO LEARNING GIT